The Story of the World's Oldest Vine

-Towards the end of the Middle Ages, when Maribor was facing the threat of Ottoman invasion, the Žametovka grape variety was planted in front of the house on Vojašniška street 8 (Vojašniška ulica).
-The Old Vine survived despite furious fights between invaders and defenders of the city going on in its immediate vicinity.
+Towards the end of the Middle Ages, when Maribor and the region were facing the threat of Ottoman invasion, the Žametovka grape variety was planted in front of the house on Vojašniška street 8 (Vojašniška ulica).
+The Old Vine survived despite furious fights between invaders and defenders of the city going on in its vicinity.

 It was not harmed by fires that occurred frequently due to the wooden roof structures and straw coverings current in the Late Middle Ages.
 Even though the house just behind where the Old Vine grows was partially burned several times, the vine lived on.

 Around 1870, the phylloxera ravaged our country which spelled catastrophe for wine growers throughout Europe.
 This parasite, attacking at the roots, killed most vines.
 Luckily the mighty Drava river came to the rescue.
 The Old Vine’s roots were deep within the banks of the river where the phylloxera could not survive.

 Even during the bombardment by the Allied forces in World War II that partly destroyed the Old Vine House, this resilient plant survived unscathed.